bootdotdev/blog/README.md

 ## Resize images

-Place original images go in in `static/img/raw`
+Place original images go in the `raw/` directory.

 Create a directory `static/img/X` where `X` is the max width of the new images.